-The PUMA Data Tool allows researchers to obtain estimates and characteristics on undocumented immigrants by public use microdata sample areas (PUMA) areas – sub-state areas in the United States that have a minimum population of 100,000.
+The PUMA Data Tool allows researchers to obtain estimates and characteristics on the eligible-to-naturalize population by public use microdata sample areas (PUMA) areas – sub-state areas in the United States that have a minimum population of 100,000.
 The tool is available at http://data.cmsny.org/puma.html.
+Estimates and characteristics on the US undocumented population is available upon request to email@example.com.

 PUMAs are a specialized geography created by the US Census Bureau in partnership with states, so that microdata samples can be used to create user-defined data sets.
 Similar to the State Data Tool, users can use the PUMA tool to select one or multiple PUMAs in order to aggregate estimates.
 Results appear at the bottom of the page.
 To save your data, click on either the Excel or Word icons located below each map to download the file and save to your local computer.